 If your facility has a sandpit you will find that maintenance is the key to keeping its longevity.
 Sandpits are a great source of fun and creativity but can also be a potential home for bacteria and infection.
 The main focus is to keep it clean and well maintained.

 It’s important to stay on top of these hygiene and safety guidelines to ensure you get the most out of your sandpit.
-If you think your centre needs help maintaining your sandpit or it’s well overdue for a top up call us on 1300 363 423.
+If you think your centre needs help maintaining your sandpit or it’s well overdue for sand top up Mathiou Services can help.
+We use 100% Washed sand which is safe for children and is certified which we know is a requirement for childcare facilities.
+Call us on 1300 363 423 for a quote today.